sudarshansudarshan/swagatam/index.markdown

 <b> Q: When will we have to pay the remaining fees? </b>
 </summary>
 <br>
-The details will be uploaded on Monday (08-07-2024) on our website https://www.iitrpr.ac.in
+The details regarding this will be uploaded on Monday (08-07-2024) on our website https://www.iitrpr.ac.in
 </details>